 As parents, we often think that because we once wrote Matric exams ourselves, we are perfectly capable of supporting our child through the biggest trial of his or her education so far.
 The trick however, is to be mindful of the vast generational gap that exists between our children and ourselves.
-Our kids are going to experience the upcoming Matric exams quite differently from the way we did.
-And if we’re going to be able to help them, we need to understand their generation as well as we possibly can.
+Our kids – the Gen Z – are going to experience the upcoming Matric exams quite differently from the way we did.
+And if we’re going to be able to help these Gen Z kids, we need to understand their generation as well as we possibly can.

 The ABCs of Gen Z

 Gen Z refers to those children/teenagers born between 1995 and 2009 and as with all other generations, this cohort has distinct strengths and weaknesses.

 In broad strokes: the positive traits that Gen Z have on their side include higher IQs than Baby Boomers, greater ambition than Millennials and a well-developed sense of responsibility.